ietf-tools/bibxml-service/docs/ref/containers.rst

 **celery**
     Workers that process long-running asynchronous tasks,
-    like citation dataset indexing, using image built by web-precheck.
+    like :term:`indexable source` indexing, using image
+    built by web-precheck.

     Celery also spins up a thread
     with Prometheus server exporting metrics on port 9080.